EnnyWonderer/7MU011-UW1/Blog.md

-Since there is now a label on it, its become much harder to grow the Wake'n'Make concept.
+Since there is now a label on it, its become much harder to grow the Wake'n'Make concept (possibly the pressure I've put on myself with putting a label on it taking away the free flowingness it once had).
 People agreed to be on the mailing list to do their own creations and I started sending out weekly challenges, but was getting nothing back...
 I even started to figure out how to encorporate a bit more hints and tips into the creative process so it was both entertaining and educational.
 The break between the last videos meant I was getting less veiwers and so I felt stuck. it was becoming difficult to find time to manage creating posts to do daily and so I took a break to figure out a more convenient approach.

 ## Future Bubblers and MOBO's helped.